Taeim-Kwon/bios-611-project/README.md

 # Report

-Building a final report which has analysis of the dataset including figures originally should have been done with this code in the terminal:
+To build a final report which has analysis of the dataset including figures, run this code in the RStudio terminal:
 ```
 make report.html
 ```

-However, as there was an issue making the report in html with that code, please open Report.Rmd and knit it in the Rmd file for now.
-This should be fixed later and will be able to build the report with Make invoke.